trinsic-id/v2-sdk/docs/reference/services/account-service.md

 !!! tip "Anonymous Login"
     Anonymous accounts are accounts which are not tied to any email or phone number, and do not require any authentication.
 They are typically used for testing and prototypes.

-    To create an anonymous account, use the `TrinsicService.LoginAnonymous()` method.
+    To create an anonymous account with an SDK, use the `TrinsicService.LoginAnonymous()` method.

+    To create an anonymous account with the CLI, simply leave the `email` parameter unspecified.

 ---